Brown Butter Cream Cheese Jewish Apple Cake

 But don’t feel bad for me, ok?
 It was not a sad occasion.
 She told me so herself.

 I will miss her, don’t get me wrong.
 She was a sassy lady.
-She was a lot of fun.
-She loved Frank Sinatra, and animals, coral lipstick and Toujours Moi, and mafia movies, and she always had a layer cake on the table for Sunday supper.
+And a lot of fun.
+She loved Frank Sinatra, and cats, coral lipstick and Toujours Moi, and mafia movies, and she always had a layer cake on the table for Sunday supper.